juanpc2018/Matrox-MXO2-MAX/README.md

 O2 = Oxygen

 MAX = optonal DSP HW h.264 encoder. *probably just a different Firmware, Non-MAX HW may be the same.
+Unconfirmed.

 was a very nice AV Capture Export Device, similar to Blackmagic UltraStudio Extreme 4k, but FullHD.